lucia2007/tennis_buddies/README.md

 # Tennis Buddies

 Tennis Buddies is an application which can be used in real life by smaller tennis clubs across the country.
-Its main purpose is for new but also current members of the club to find a partner for tennis practice.
+Its main purpose is for new but also current members of the club to find a suitable partner for tennis practice.
 It also enables the players to book a court to play on.

 I was inspired to develop this app by two local tennis clubs back home.
 If I wanted to make a booking in one of them, I would have to do it by phone.
 In the other one, I would have to go physically to a pub connected to the tennis facilities, find the person who was the owner of the notebook where the bookings were noted down, and thus make a reservation.
+Both of these processes are quite incovenient.
 I believe this app will make booking a court a much more pleasant and smoother experience.

 The other functionality revolves around finding a tennis buddy.
 When a new player joins the club, they often encounter difficulties in finding a suitable hitting partner.
+Many people already have their regular games set up and it's hard to approach them.
+On the other hand, there are other players who are available and willing to play, but they usually don't know about each other.
 Some players are looking for hitting practice, others are looking to practice for matches, still others are looking to play socially and to have fun.
 This app will enable the registered users to search in the clubs database and hopefully find a great tennis buddy.

 The app was developed for a fictional tennis club called Nebu Tennis Club, inspired by the two above mentioned clubs.